phatblat/UnitTestingWithQuick/presentation.md

 ^
 - New tests/examples also won't display until you run tests again.
-- Once tests have been discovered, green/red annotations will show in Xcode editor.
+- Once test class has been discovered, green/red annotations will show in Xcode editor at class level.
 - Quick and XCTest can be mixed in a project.

 ---